cjnankervis/Re-Climate/README.md

 To request this climate data on a regular 5km grid, see [monthly centile request example input](https://github.com/cjnankervis/Re-Climate/blob/main/Example_Requests/MonthlyForecasts_example.json).
 See further [documentation](https://re-climate.earth/docs/gridded-datasets/) and [ASCII formatting](https://re-climate.earth/docs/climate-data-outputs/).
 To visualise ASCII output data please see [Visualise_ASCII.py](https://github.com/cjnankervis/Re-Climate/blob/main/Visualise_ASCII.py).

 ## Daily Ensembles
-**Unique access to 100 daily simulations at the town/ city level, ideal for those with assets at specified locations
+**Localised daily simulations at the town/ city/ rain gauge level, ideal for those with assets at specified locations

-WeatherLogistics' daily ensembles provide a Quickstart framework to calculate frequencies of occurrence, threshold or centile-based exceedance calculations, consecutive day counts or accumulations; and generate customised metrics.
+WeatherLogistics' daily ensembles provides Quickstart scripts to help calculate frequencies of occurrence, threshold or centile-based exceedance calculations, consecutive day counts or accumulations; and generate customised metrics.

 Ensemble members 1 to 50 are generated using WeatherLogistics' statistical prediction system, while members 51 to 100 are generated using a multi-model average of modified Copernicus Climate Change Service (C3S) [seasonal outlook](https://climate.copernicus.eu/seasonal-forecasts) model data*.
-Both systems have been developed to achieve the best-on-market accuracy and reliability and have been independently and impartially reviewed by the National Physical Laboratory.
+Both systems have been independently validated.

 To request this climate data, see [daily ensembles example input](https://github.com/cjnankervis/Re-Climate/blob/main/Example_Requests/DailyEnsembles_example.json), and its postprocessing scripts provided for [CSV](https://github.com/cjnankervis/Re-Climate/blob/main/CSV_Postprocessing.py) and [JSON](https://github.com/cjnankervis/Re-Climate/blob/main/JSON_Postprocessing.py) inputs.
 See further [documentation](https://re-climate.earth/docs/daily-time-series/).

 ### Example A.
-Using "JSON_Postprocessing.py" to calculate the 90th centile of ensemble members with consecutive dry days, where 24-hour accumulated precipitation is less than 1mm
+Using "JSON_Postprocessing.py" to calculate the 90th centile of ensemble members with consecutive dry days, where 24-hour accumulated precipitation is less than 1 mm

 <code>Mean consecutive days with an event intensity equal to or below 1.0 is 13.67, which is based on analysis of 50 ensemble members and 31 days in July</code>